Darkyenus/wemi/README.md

 - Simple and expressive
 	- Build scripts in Kotlin allow to easily create any functionality with Wemi's DSL, usually in just a few lines of code
 	- Convention dominates default settings, but everything is easily reconfigurable
-	- Transparent internal structure without magic is easy to debug and understand
+	- Internal structure is easy to debug and understand (try `./wemi "trace run"`!)
 - No installation, simple upgrades
-	- Whole build system is in single executable (~5MB) that goes directly into the project's directory
+	- Whole build system is bootstrapped from a simple launcher script which goes directly into the project's directory
 - Fast
-	- Written with performance and your valuable time in mind
+	- Written with performance in mind
 	- Minimal use of libraries means that the code does exactly what it should be, and nothing more
-- Works
-- Out of the box supports:
+- Out of the box support for:
-	- Java and Kotlin compiling
+	- Java and Kotlin
 	- Javadoc, Dokka
 	- JUnit 5
 	- Artifact assembling (including fat-jars) and publishing